klemens/hwpb/README.md

-hwpb expects a PostgreSQL database and a `Rocket.toml` configuration file in the current working directory, which includes the database connection URI and a list of users that are allowed to log in.
+hwpb expects a PostgreSQL database and a `Rocket.toml` configuration file in the current working directory, which includes the database connection URI and a list of initial site administrators.
 Authentication is done using PAM, so make sure `/etc/shadow` is readable for your user or PAM is using a remote authentication mechanism.